tbgitoo/USDX/COMPILING.md

 git clone --branch SDL2 https://github.com/libsdl-org/SDL_image

 in the SDL_image folder created, execute build-scripts/android-prefab.sh, find libSL2_image.so for each architecture along the includes and .pc files.
 There may be some issues that you need to debug in the script itself, for example setting an sdl_build_root variable in the script so that it points to the build-android-prefab in the SLD folder from above, and also checking whether the script can find SDL_image.h, it may be in the include.
-Also, you need to run the download.sh script in the external folder to get the necessary libraries
+Also, you need to run the download.sh script in the external folder to get the necessary libraries.

+More in detail:

+ add a line sdl_build_root="<SDL2 path>/build-android-prefab" where the SDL path is the absolute path to the SDL2 source library, to android-prefab.sh and possibly correct the location of SDL_image.h, by finding expressions of the type "${sdlimage_root}/SDL_image.h" and replacing them with "${sdlimage_root}/include/SDL_image.h"